Earn Affiliate Commission with a WooCommerce Product Reviews Website

 - Get WooCommerce Product Table.
 Install it using the instructions that you receive when you buy it.

-- After activating your plugin license key, go to the page where you want to add your first product comparison table with affiliate links.
-This can be any page on your WordPress website, or create a new one in Pages > Add New.
+- After activating your plugin license key, go to the page or blog post where you want to add a product comparison table with affiliate links.

 - Add the shortcode

 [product_table]to the page.
 This will create a default WooCommerce table listing all your products.
 It will include 4 columns: name, summary (short description), price and add to cart button.
 (Although instead of ‘Add to Cart’, the button will show the affiliate link that you created in step 4.)

 - The basic shortcode will list all your products.
 As your WooCommerce reviews website grows over time, you’ll probably want to list different products on different pages.
 You can do this by following the instructions on this page.
 For example, you might want to create a different product category for each type of product, or use tags too control which products to show in each table.

 Use the instructions in the plugin knowledge base to customise the table in many different ways.
 Play around with all the options and create as many WooCommerce comparison tables as you like, each listing different affiliate products.